< Drag >

 These roles often conflict.
 Imagine a biotech leader managing a critical R&D project while trying to support their team’s growth.
 Balancing immediate deliverables with long-term development isn’t easy, but it’s essential for sustained success.

-Building High-Performing Teams in Biopharma
+Building High-Performing Teams in Life Sciences

 Beyond the Profit Motive

-Dan Pink puts it another way: “When the profit motive becomes unmoored from the purpose motive, bad things happen.”Successful biopharma leaders understand this balance, focusing on outcomes that matter—patient lives, scientific progress, and societal impact.
+Dan Pink puts it another way: “When the profit motive becomes unmoored from the purpose motive, bad things happen.”

 The Bottom Line

-To the leader who asked, “Why can’t they just get on with it?”—the answer is simple: because your people are not machines.
+To the leader who asked, “Why can’t they just get on with it?” – the answer is simple: because your people are not machines.
 And that’s precisely why they’re capable of extraordinary things.